PaddlePaddle/ERNIE/docs/paddleocr_vl_sft.md

 ### 3.2.
 Dataset Preparation

-You can build your fine-tuning dataset according to the [SFT VL Dataset Format]((./datasets.md#sft-vl-dataset)).
+For the training dataset format, please refer to [SFT VL Dataset Format]((./datasets.md#sft-vl-dataset)).
 Required fields are as follows:
 * `text_info`: The list of text data, each element contains a `text` and a `tag`
   * `text`: The text content from User question or System response
   * `tag`: The mask tag (`no_mask`=include in training, `mask`=exclude)